redirwin/Bomb-Yard/README.md

 This app is currently in development, and this readme will be updated as commits are made.

-Application is live [at this url](https://bomb-yard.netlify.app/)), and updates as app is being developed.
+Application is live [at this url](https://bomb-yard.netlify.app/), and also updates as commits are made.

 ## To Do